saifkhichi96/basic-sat/Readme.md

 $  chmod u+w run-examples.sh
 $  ./run-examples.sh
 ````
 This would solve all the formulas from the `examples/` directory and print their results: `Unsatisfiable` or `Satisfiable`.

 For satisfiable formulas, assignments that satisfy the formula are also listed.

 ## Semantics
 BasicSAT expects input formulas to follow a certain syntax.
-The following secitions describe allowed and forbidden symbols.
+The following sections describe allowed and forbidden symbols.

 ### Connectors
 BasicSAT can solve formulas with unary and binary operators listed below.
 Symbol to be used for each operation is written opposite to its name.